General Tips for Hanging Outdoor String Lights

 Be sure that when you purchase your string lights you select the correct type (twinkle or non-twinkle).
 You will also need to determine how long you want them to be.

 Make sure you purchase more lights than you think you’ll need to cover the desired area.
 Usually you can return unused and unopened products.
 If you purchase too few, you may need to purchase more lights.
 String lights are inexpensive; the nicer it looks the fewer lights you can use.

 If you’re hanging string lights on a fence, weave them into the top portions of the fence.
-Use a piece of twine to hang the lights.
+Use a piece of twine to securely hang the lights.
 If there is no space between the fence planks, use zip ties to hang the string lights.
 Choose twine or zip ties in your fences color to hide them.

 Frequently Asked Questions

 How to keep my string lights from burning down my house?

 Securely installing your string lights outside your home is essential for safety and security.
 As string lights have grown in popularity, so has the availability of outdoor string light accessories like string light clips or hangers.

 Buy a hanger for your lights or make your own.
 String lights can be dangerous if they aren’t installed correctly.
 Lights have been known to catch on fire because of bad wiring or improper clamping.